Eastern Connecticut State University

 Psychology Professor James Diller was recognized by the Connecticut State University System with the System-wide Teaching Award in 2016; Psychology Professor Kristalyn Salters-Pednault was recognized the previous year with the Faculty Research Award.
 Biology Professors Barbara Murdoch has garnered attention recently for mentoring students in important antibiotic-resistance research.
-Biology Professor Elizabeth Cowles has been named the president of the National Association of Biology Teachers, a 3,500-member organization dedicated to teacher development.
+Biology Professor Elizabeth Cowles is immediate past-president of the National Association of Biology Teachers, a 3,500-member organization dedicated to teacher development.
 Three other professors were featured in nationally televised documentary programs in 2015 for their independent research.
 Many more have recently published books.

 Some of Eastern’s highest-achieving students go through the Honors Program.
 Founded in 1973 and recognized both regionally and nationally, it is among the most active honors programs in New England.
 It offers full in-state tuition scholarships to incoming freshmen.
 In addition to taking honors-level courses and maintaining a high GPA, students admitted to the competitive Honors Program must complete an honors thesis—an in-depth, original work of scholarship.

-In the past two years, Eastern has added six new majors—Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, Philosophy—to its selection of academic programs.
+Recent new majors include Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, and Philosophy.
 Recent minors include Bioinformatics, Environmental Health Science, Insurance, and Fashion and Costume Design.
-Students can now choose from 39 majors, 58 minors, and master’s programs in Accounting, Education, and Organizational Management.
+New concentrations in Data Science, Actuarial Science and Math for teachers has updated the Mathematics curriculum, and courses in Mobile Computing, Artificial Intelligence and Big Data have been added to the Computer Science Major.
+Students can now choose from 41 majors, 65 minors, 60 concentrations, and master’s programs in Accounting, Education, and Organizational Management.